jthlim/jeff-phrasing/README.md

 2. A pronoun (`I`, `he`, `she`, `it`, `you`, `they`)
 3. Optional `have`
 3. A verb e.g. `go`, `say`, `understand`, etc.
-4. An optional suffix word
+4. An optional suffix word.
+These are specific to each verb.
 5. A tense

 Example: For the stroke `SWHUFBGT`